Grading Procedure

 All Interim (I) notations and blank grades must be converted to a course grade by the relevant date in the schedule published by the [senior role].
 Any Interim (I) notations or blank grades not converted by the relevant date in the schedule will be converted to a failing grade.

-3. Grading schemes
+3. About our grading schemes

 Two grading schemes are available for courses in coursework programs, one for graded courses and one for non-graded courses.